Contents

 JsonGameSerializer (Implements IGameSerializer)

-serialization loops.
-You can extend support for additional types by supplying custom JSON converters in
+useful for debugging.
+You can extend support for additional types by supplying custom JSON

 out of converters to avoid recursion.